View Martha Cera's Notice on JSOnline.com and share memories

 Martha Cera "Mary"

 Oak Creek - (nee Kwiatkowski) Born to Eternal Life on Saturday, December 14, 2019.
 Age 94 years.
 Beloved wife of the late Robert A. Cera.
-Cherished mom of Catherine (the late Bob) O'Hara, Karen (Bob) Vermiglio and Robert J. (Carrie) Cera.
+Cherished mom of Catherine (the late Bob) O'Hara, Karen (Bob) Vermiglio and Robert J. (Carrie) Cera and the late Baby Mary.
 Dear grandmother of Phoebe Buguey (Jacob Thomas); Amanda (Andrew) SanFelippo, Katie Cera and Will Cera.
 Also survived by nieces, nephews, other family and friends.

 Visitation Friday, December 20, 2019 from 10AM -12 Noon at Wisconsin Memorial Park - Chapel of the Chimes, 13235 W. Capitol Dr. Brookfield.
 Funeral Service at 12 Noon.
 Interment to follow.